 All you need to do is follow the instructions to set up your blog on WordPress.

 Step 3: Design your blog (Installing theme, Essential WP settings, and Creating Home and About pages)

-Your blog design should always be minimal and hook your visitors with a readable experience that they’ll love and come back for.
+Your blog design should always be minimal and hook your visitors with a readable experience they’ll love and return for.

 After 1-click installation, your blog will be ready with a free theme.
 However, if you want to change your theme, you can do it from the ‘Appearance-> Themes’ section.

-Through the WordPress store, you will be able to access thousands of free and paid themes, which can offer you many additional features and elements that can improve your blog design and performance.
+You can access thousands of free and paid themes through the WordPress store, which can offer you many additional features and elements that can improve your blog design and performance.

 To maximize readership and grow blog revenue, you must optimize the readability of your content and the functionality of your blog with a compelling and neat theme.

 All three themes are available in free and premium versions.
 Depending on your requirement, you can upgrade or blog with a free one.